SaifulKIslam/QAProject/README.md

     - [Page: View Review](#virev)
 - [Future Improvements](#improve)

-<a name="breif"></a>
+<a name="brief"></a>
 ## Breif
-My project is to build an application where users can review books that thhey have read.
+My project is to build an application where users can review books that they have read.
 Users will be able to:
--Create and add new books
+*Create and add new books
--Delete exiting books
+*Delete exiting books
--Add reviews for books
+*Add reviews for books
--Update existing book titles
+*Update existing book titles
--Update existing reviews
+*Update existing reviews

 <a name="appdes"></a>
 ### Application Design
+The reviws and books data will be stored on an SQL server hosted on Google Cloud Platform (GCP).
-Below is shown ERD table for the project.
-My project will be connected to a GCP hosted MySQL server which will store the Series and Review details, allowing anyone to Create, Read, Update and Delete from the database.
-Relationship between tables is a one-to-many relationship as
+Users will be able to Create, Read, Update and Delete from the database via the application interface accordingly.

-1 series can have many reviews and 1 review cannot have many series attached to it.
+<a name="erd"></a>
+    #### Entity Relationship Diagram
+    There will be two databases with a one-to-many realtionship.
+    * A Books database
+    * A Reviews database
+    The ERD below shows the relationship between the databases

 <a name="erd"></a>
     ### Entity Relationship Diagrams (ERD)